[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 • UCR - Universal Control Remapper (Github) - AHK version

-mouse works! surprisingly, setup is easier than what’s in my guide.
+mouse works! surprisingly, setup is easier than what’s in my guide below.

 has a lot of various input remaps for various devices.